RecapTime/TelegramBot-Nodejs/README.md

 1. [Remix the project](https://glitch.com/edit/#!/remix/handsome-sheet), copy contents from `.env.test` file.
 2. Edit the `server.js` as usual.
 3. It auto-deploys as usual, no `npm start` needed.

+## Looking for docs?
+We've been moved our documentation into somewhere.
+Check them out soon.